-•: lit : flashing •: off
+•: lit \: flashing •: off

-Indic Indicator status Projector status Problem and remedy Reference page red • red ••• red Internal problem Stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided on page 11 of the Safety Instructions/World-Wide Warranty Terms. red • ÷Ģ: red Fan problem/ Sensor problem Stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided on page 11 of the Safety Instructions/World-Wide Warranty Terms. red • • red • • • ° Lamp problem Replace the lamp with a new one.
+Indic Indicator status Projector status Problem and remedy Reference page red • • red red Internal problem Stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided at "International Warranty Conditions" in Safety Instructions/World-Wide Warranty Terms included in the package. red • • ° red ∴é∴ Fan problem/ Sensor problem Stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided at "International Warranty Conditions" in Safety Instructions/World-Wide Warranty Terms included in the package. red • • red • • • Lamp problem Replace the lamp with a new one.
 When replacing the lamp, check that the lamp and the lamp cover are securely installed.
 If the lamp or lamp cover is not securely installed, the projector power will not turn on.
 P.94

-India cator st atus Projector status Problem and remedy Reference page red • • red Lamp operating error This can happen when the power cord was disconnected from the electrical outlet before the cool-down period had finished the last time the projector was turned off.
+Indicator status Projector status Problem and remedy Reference page red • • red ٠ Lamp operating error This can happen when the power cord was disconnected from the electrical outlet before the cool-down period had finished the last time the projector was turned off.
 When turning off the projector, wait 2 minutes.
 After about 2 minutes, the cooling fan will stop.
 When the cooling fan stops, disconnect the power plug and then re-insert it.
 When the power cord is plugged back in, the projector will return to its previous state, so press the [Power] button on either the remote control or the projector's control panel to turn it back on.
 If the lamp operating error happens again when the power is turned back on, remove the lamp and check if the lamp is broken.
 If it is not broken, reinstall it.
 If it is broken, replace it.
 Then press the [Power] button on either the remote control or the projector's control panel.
-If the indicators still show a problem, stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided on page 11 of the Safety Instructions/World Wide Warranty Terms. red • • ° red • High temperature inside projector (overheating) The lamp will turn off automatically and projection will stop.
+If the indicators still show a problem, stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided at "International Warranty Conditions" in Safety Instructions/World-Wide Warranty Terms included in the package. red • • red • B High temperature inside projector (overheating) The lamp will turn off automatically and projection will stop.
 Wait for about 5 minutes without operating the projector.
 After 5 minutes have elapsed, the projector's cooling fan will stop.
 Once the cooling fan has stopped, unplug the power cord and then plug it back in again.
 If the projector overheats, check the following two points.
 Is the setting-up location well ventilated?
 Check that the air inlet and air outlet are clear, and that the projector is not positioned against a wall.
 Is the air filter blocked with dust?
 If the air filter is dirty, it should be cleaned.
 When the power cord is plugged back in, the projector will return to its previous state, so press the [Power] button on either the remote control or the projector's control panel to turn it back on.
-If the projector continues to overheat even after the above points have been checked, or if the indicators show a problem when the power is turned back on, stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided on page 11 of the Safety Instructions/World-Wide Warranty Terms.
+If the projector continues to overheat even after the above points have been checked, or if the indicators show a problem when the power is turned back on, stop using the projector, disconnect the power cord from the electrical outlet, and contact your dealer or the nearest address provided at "International Warranty Conditions" in Safety Instructions/World-Wide Warranty Terms included in the package.
 P.18 P.92